Real Madrid have become the latest club to eye up a move for Fulham youngster Fabio Carvalho, according to the Daily Mail.

 The attacker was born in Portugal but has represented England at youth level.
 On the international stage, he has scored three goals from 22 outings.

 Coming up for Fulham are trips to Blackpool and Birmingham City.
-Following this is a home clash against Reading before they welcome Leeds to London in a tasty-looking Carabao Cup tie.
+Following this is a home clash against Reading before they welcome Leeds United to London in a tasty-looking Carabao Cup tie.